DouglasXiao/douglasxiao.github.io/README.md

     ```bash
     git clone https://github.com/DouglasXiao/douglasxiao.github.io.git
-    cd personal-site
+    cd douglasxiao.github.io/
     ```

-2. (Optional) Ensure you're on Node v16 or higher:
+2. (Optional) Ensure you're on Node v16 or higher, or you can use NVM to manage the node versions:

     ```bash
     nvm install